reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 }
 ```
 The first thing that we want to do is to create a repeating annotation.
 We create it as regular annotation, but we provide `@Repeatable` annotation to our definitions.
+Our annotation should send email notification when triggered.

+Please note that this is the mock annotation just for demonstration purposes.
+This annotation will not work without correct implmentation.
 #### Using Repeating Annotations

 We can add a repating annotation multiple times to the same construct: